 Like arrows in the hand of a warrior, so are the children of one’s youth.

-A while ago, we sold our family home.
-We bought it nearly thirty years earlier when our children were young.
-Our oldest of four children was ten years old when we moved there, and our youngest daughter was born shortly after that.
+A while ago, we sold our home.
+We bought it thirty years before when our family was young.
+Our oldest of four kids was ten when we moved there, and our youngest daughter was soon born.

 The morning of the closing, I walked through the empty house.
-All the furniture had been removed.
-I paused at the laundry room wall where there were once pencil marks measuring our children’s growth.
-Though painted over I could still imagine the lines rising higher each year they grew.
+I paused at the laundry room wall, where we once made pencil marks to measure our children’s growth.
+Though painted over, I imagined the lines rising higher each year they grew.

-Walking into the living room, I looked across the emptiness toward the fireplace.
+Walking into the living area, I looked across the emptiness toward the fireplace.
 The mantle was bare, but I could visualize the Christmas greens and red candles.
-Young children excitedly roasted hot dogs over the fire while the smell of chili wafted from the kitchen.
-I don’t know how the tradition started, but we repeated that meal every Christmas Eve.
+Excited youngsters roasted hot dogs over the crackling fire while the smell of chili drifted from the kitchen.
+I don’t know how the tradition started, but we repeated the meal every year.

-Moving through the dining room, I remembered Thanksgiving dinners with turkey, mashed potatoes, and noodles.
-The children noisily passed food and filled their plates while my mother and father watched proudly.
-I carved the turkey as my wife brought browned rolls from the oven.
+Where the dining table once sat, I reminisced of Thanksgiving dinners with turkey, mashed potatoes, and noodles.
+The children passed food and filled their plates while my mother and father watched.
+I carved the bird as my wife brought browned rolls from the oven.

-Wandering down the hall, I looked in each bedroom as my memories pulled me back in time.
-I remembered when my two teenage sons playing Nerf basketball poked a hole through their bedroom wall.
-I could barely see the spot in the repaired drywall.
+Entering the hall, I stopped at each door, and my memories pulled me back in time.
+I remembered the evening my two teenage sons poked a hole through their wall while playing with a foam basketball.
+I no longer saw the spot in the repaired drywall.

-Then I noticed the telephone jack in my oldest daughter’s room.
+Then I noticed the telephone jack in my oldest daughter’s bedroom.
 As a teenager, we gave her a phone of her own.
-Now outdated technology, she was thrilled at the time.
-Reflecting, she rarely left her room for the next several years.
+Now outdated technology, it thrilled her then.
+She seldom left her room for the several years.

-Halting in one room, I remembered when it was a nursery.
-Teddy bear wallpaper once adorned the walls, and a pink and white canopy decorated the white crib.
-All evidence of the past was erased by the beige paint.
+I paused at the next door and remembered when it was a nursery.
+Teddy bear wallpaper once adorned the walls, and a pink and white canopy decorated the crib.
+Beige paint covered the evidence of bygone days.

-Completing my tour, I entered the master bedroom appreciating the hardwood floor which I had sanded and varnished a few years earlier.
-I remembered the nights that wide-eyed children were afraid of the storm and piled into our bed for safety.
-Once I led them all to the basement when a mighty gale removed the top of our tall maple tree.
-Limbs all over town were knocked down, and we were out of power for several days.
-In their young eyes, their father could protect them from the driving rain and mighty rushing wind.
+The last stop on my tour, I entered the master bedroom appreciating the hardwood floor which I’d sanded and varnished a few years earlier.
+I remembered the nights my wide-eyed children piled into our bed when it stormed.
+Once, I led them to the basement when a mighty gale removed the top of our majestic maple.
+Wind knocked over trees all over town, so we were out of power for several days.
+In their young minds, their father could protect them from the driving rain and damaging gusts.

-Some dementia patients remember only events from long-ago ago.
-Some even regress and live in those days of their past.
-My mother-in-law had Alzheimer’s Disease and each year she thought she was younger.
-She eventually believed she was a child in grade school and needed to go home because her parents were worried.
-She had no recollection of her eight children.
+My mother-in-law had Alzheimer’s Disease, and each year, she thought she was younger.
+At the end of her life, she believed she was a child in grade school.
+She wanted to go home because she feared she worried her parents.
+How pitiful, she had no recollection of her eight children or husband.

 © Copyright 2018 Ronald Milburn